Peixer/flow-js-testing/docs/structure.md

 ---

 Currently, Framework expects a specific hierarchy of files inside your base directory.
-There are no rules that enforce the name of the ase directory, but there should be 3 folders inside with names:
+There are no rules that enforce the name of the base directory, but there should be 3 folders inside with names:

 - `contracts`
 - `transactions`